 One needs to consider how multi echelon technology improves the abilities of the inventory manager and to supply planning.
 The job of the inventory manager is so much simpler than the job of the inventory manager in companies that do not use multi echelon software.

 No human can perform the calculations that multi echelon technology can perform.
 This means that before the inventory manager even begins their job, the inventory manager has all of the dependent stocking positions calculated for them.
 This is a tremendous time saving.
 Under non multi echelon planning systems, there is zero dependency calculation.
 Therefore under these conditions, the inventory manager must derive and stock far more locations.
-With multi echelon planning the right places to set as stocking locations are determined.
+With multi echelon planning, the right places to set as stocking locations are determined.
 This is because effective lead time is calculated by multi echelon planning software.
-Under the standard approach, the inventory manager has to spend so much time evaluating alternate sources of supply and performing a stock transfer when the inventory manager could be spending there time in far more effective ways.
+Under the standard approach, the inventory manager has to spend so much time evaluating alternative sources of supply and performing a stock transfer when the inventory manager could be spending there time in far more effective ways.

 To understand what multi echelon software is doing, it is essential to understand what constitutes a multi echelon supply chain, and secondly how multi echelon’s capabilities change how supply planning can be performed to result in better plans.
 Multi echelon planning greatly reduces the effort that is placed on the human resources in supply planning like the inventory manager.
 Multi echelon actually changes the role description of the inventory manager to make the job far more strategic in nature.
-At so many companies the role of the inventory manager is execution focused rather than truly planning in orientation.
+At so many companies, the role of the inventory manager is execution focused rather than truly planning in orientation.

 The Opportunity for Service Supply Chains